HRV: the discreet thermometer of your nervous system

 - Combined with other signals — resting heart rate (which usually rises when HRV falls), subjective sleep quality, morning energy, libido, motivation to train.
 If four of those drop together, HRV becomes a confirmer, not an isolated alarm.

-What we did with Felipe
+What I did with Felipe

 Felipe did not have an abnormal blood test.
 TSH normal, testosterone in the normal-low range, ferritin 95, hs-CRP 2.1 (borderline).
-But the set told a clear story: workload had grown over the last six months, sleeping in inconsistent hours (1 a.m.–7 a.m. on weekdays, 11 p.m.–9 a.m. on weekends), drinking two glasses of wine five nights a week, intense training maintained without adjustment, stopped going out with friends.
+But the set told me a clear story: workload had grown over the last six months, sleeping in inconsistent hours (1 a.m.–7 a.m. on weekdays, 11 p.m.–9 a.m. on weekends), drinking two glasses of wine five nights a week, intense training maintained without adjustment, stopped going out with friends.

 It was not disease.
 It was excessive dose of everything, sustained for three years, and the autonomic system finally signaled loud and clear.

-Plan: training load reduction of 30% for 8 weeks, alcohol restricted to two nights per week, consistent sleep schedule at a fixed time, 10 minutes of slow breathing before bed, mindfulness practice via app for 10 minutes daily.
+The plan I built with him: training load reduction of 30% for 8 weeks, alcohol restricted to two nights per week, consistent sleep schedule at a fixed time, 10 minutes of slow breathing before bed, mindfulness practice via app for 10 minutes daily.

-In 10 weeks, average HRV climbed back from 32 to 51 ms (still below the previous baseline, but rising).
+In 10 weeks, his average HRV climbed back from 32 to 51 ms (still below the previous baseline, but rising).
 Subjective energy returned.
-Workouts stopped “hurting the next day” as before.
+Workouts stopped "hurting the next day" as before.
 Resting heart rate fell from 58 to 49.

-The reading the Continuum makes
+The reading I make in the office

-HRV does not replace consultation.
+HRV does not replace the consultation.
 But in the right hands, it is one of the few numbers on your wrist that tells the truth your mouth has not yet said.

 - Task Force of the European Society of Cardiology and the North American Society of Pacing and Electrophysiology.
 Heart rate variability: standards of measurement, physiological interpretation, and clinical use.
 Circulation, 1996;93(5):1043-1065.